A Cubical Language for Bishop Sets: Categorical preliminaries

 A flat functor is a generalization of the notion of left exact functor which may be used in case the domain category $\CCat$ is not finitely complete: in other words, a flat functor $\Mor{\CCat}{\ECat}$ is one that preserves ``even the finite limits that don't exist''.
+While the general definition is slightly complex (see~\cite[Definition 8.2.8]{borceux:1994:vol1}), for our purposes it suffices to consider the special case where $\CCat$ is finitely complete and when a flat functor is precisely one which preserves finite limits.

 Flat functors play an essential role in the general gluing theorem for models of Martin-L\"of type theory into logoi developed by Sterling and Angiuli~\cite{sterling-angiuli:2020} which we have applied in this paper.